Our Services

 Helpful Resources

-Frequent bloating often signals gut imbalance from dysbiosis, slow motility, or food intolerances, and sometimes SIBO; medically supported next steps combine targeted, strain-specific probiotics such as Bifidobacterium infantis or Lactobacillus plantarum with gradual fiber adjustments, a short-term low FODMAP plan, gentle activity, and stress management.
+Frequent bloating often points to gut imbalance from dysbiosis, slow motility, food intolerances, or SIBO.
+Evidence-based next steps include strain-specific probiotics (such as Bifidobacterium infantis or Lactobacillus plantarum), gradual fiber adjustments, a short-term low-FODMAP plan, gentle physical activity, and stress management.

 Feeling bloated after meals?
 Pants suddenly tight?
 Stomach hard or swollen by the end of the day?